-Fionn Byrne teaches at the School of Architecture and Landscape Architecture at the University of British Columbia, in Vancouver, Canada.
+Fionn Byrne teaches at the School of Architecture and Landscape Architecture at the University of British Columbia, Vancouver, Canada.

 His research focuses on the relationships between nature, aesthetics, and ethics, using speculative design to challenge dominant environmental narratives.